karambafe/match-media-breakpoint/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2018 Vitaly.
+This project is licensed under the MIT license, Copyright (c) 2018 karambafe.
 For more information see [`LICENSE`](https://github.com/karambafe/match-media-breakpoint/blob/master/LICENSE).